klm555/klm555.github.io/_posts/2025-12-29-first posting.md

 ​

 ## Understanding Scoliosis: A Deep Dive
-> Going beyond the idea that "books for the public should be easy, even if they lack detail,"

-> I excluded biased information and

-> Strived to provide content based on the latest evidence-based medicine.
+> *Going beyond the idea that "books for the public should be easy, even if they lack detail,"<br>I excluded biased information and<br>Strived to provide content based on the latest evidence-based medicine.*

 We live in an era of information overload, where the general public can easily access a vast amount of medical information to check their health and manage diseases.
 However, this flood of information can often confuse patients regarding what is right and wrong.
 As a spine specialist who has treated patients for over 30 years, I have often felt that while some patients possess surprisingly advanced information, they can also be unexpectedly uninformed about the basics.